mockoon/mockoon/CONTRIBUTING.md

 ## Monorepo

-Mockoon is using a monorepo setup (with Lerna).
-We have 4 packages in the `./packages/` folder:
+Mockoon is using a monorepo setup (with NPM workspaces).
+We have 6 packages in the `./packages/` folder:

 **Libraries** used by the desktop application and the CLI:

 - _@mockoon/commons_: this library contains mostly typings, utils and migrations designed to be used in both the browser and Node.js environments.
 Thus, it is safe to use in the desktop Electron's main or renderer processes, and the CLI.
 - _@mockoon/commons-server_: this library contains mostly "server side" code designed to be used in a Node.js environment.
 Thus, it is safe to use it in the desktop application Electron's main process and the CLI, but **not** in the desktop application Electron's renderer process.
+- _@mockoon/cloud_: this library contains mostly types and utils to interact with the Mockoon Cloud API.

 **Applications**: